YassineGallaoui/searchandbuy/README.md

 You can find a demo here*: https://dashboard.heroku.com/apps/searchandbuyapp

-*it will take a while to open the first time, about 10/15 seconds, because it is deployed in the free Heroku tier
+*it will take a while to open the first time, about 8/10 seconds, because it is deployed in the free tier of Heroku